Oath Keepers leader Stewart Rhodes sentenced to 18 years for Capitol riot - UPI.com

 Rhodes, who was convicted of seditious conspiracy, received the longest sentence of any defendant to date.

+"Today's sentences reflect the grave threat the actions of these defendants posed to our democratic institutions," Attorney General Merrick Garland said in a statement.

+"The United States proved at trial that the Oath Keepers plotted for months to violently disrupt the peaceful transfer of power from one administration to the next.
+The Justice department will continue to do everything in our power to hold accountable those criminally responsible for the Jan.
+6th attack on our democracy."

-Rhodes called himself a "political prisoner" before his sentencing, NBC News reported, and said that when he talked about "regime change" in a call with supporters earlier this week he meant he hopes that former President Donald Trump will win in 2024.
+Before sentencing, Rhodes called himself a "political prisoner," NBC News reported, and said that when he talked about "regime change" in a call with supporters earlier this week he meant he hopes that former President Donald Trump will win in 2024.

 "You, sir, present an ongoing threat and a peril to this country and to the republic and to the very fabric of this democracy," U.S. District Judge Amit Mehta said before pronouncing the sentence in Washington.